These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 Good Reads Rating: 4.00

-Serpent and Dove follows Louise - a witch.
+We follow Louise – a witch.
 She lives in Cesarine where witches are hunted and burned.
-Reid is a witch hunter who has always lived by the same principle - thou shalt not suffer a witch to live.
+Reid is a witch hunter who has always lived by the same principle – thou shalt not suffer a witch to live.

 But Lou pulls a stunt and it forces them into an impossible scenario - holy matrimony.